osllmai/inDox/Branch_and_PR_Guidelines.md

 - If it's a bug: The branch name should start with the word "issue".
 - If it's a feature: The branch name should start with the word "feature".
 - If it's a refactor: The branch name should start with the word "refactor".
+- If it's for documentation : The branch name should start with the word "docs".
 ### Note 2: Creating a Pull Request

 For every branch you create, you need to make a pull request at the end of development.
 However, there are some rules: